Tung Lung Fort: History

 It is said the fort was built as a part of a maritime defence system to protect trade and fend off pirates.
 The fort, according to one record, was built from 1719 to 1724 in the Kangxi era (1662-1722) to guard against pirates, after defeat of the Koxinga Administration in Taiwan.
 It is rumoured to have been attacked by the famous pirates Cheng Lien Chang and Cheng I, and more recently by the infamous Cheung Po Tsai.
 The fort was abandoned in 1810 when its personnel moved to another coast fort at the tip of the Kowloon Peninsula which would later become Kowloon Walled City.

 Features

 The fort is situated at the north-eastern part of the island, 35 m above the water with cliffs on three sides, and commands the Fat Tong Mun Channel.
 No vessel could pass through without being seen entering or leaving Joss House Bay.
 The fort may also have been a signal station, passing messages on to military headquarters in Kowloon.
-When in use it was manned by an average of 25 men of the Tai-pang-hsi navy.
+When in use it was staffed by an average of 25 sailors from the Tai-pang-hsi navy.

 Although no sketches or historic descriptions of the fort are available, observation of the ruins has given an idea of the structure.
 It was rectangular, composed of 10 feet high rubble stone walls provided with an arch-shaped brick gate for the guards to pass in and out.